 Reference and check

-Compare your vocal to a commercial song in the same genre at matched volume.
+Compare your vocal to a commercial song in the same genre at matched volume, using it as a reference track.
 Notice how loud, bright and present the reference vocal is, then adjust.
 Check your mix on multiple systems — phone, laptop, earbuds, car — because radio-ready means it translates everywhere.
 Before final loudness decisions, read our LUFS guide and the overview of mastering, and browse more in the mixing and mastering hub.

 Frequently asked questions